How Latency Affects SEO: Core Web Vitals and Rankings

 INP replaces FID as the responsiveness metric

-Interaction to Next Paint measures all interactions, not just the first.
+Interaction to Next Paint becomes a stable Core Web Vital in March 2024, measuring all interactions, not just the first.
 More comprehensive than First Input Delay.

 Largest Contentful Paint